konflic/tasks/oop/excercises.md

 Create a Temperature class that is initialized by celsius or by farenheight of by kelvin value, and then makes other temperatures available as attributes.

+It should not be possible to set value of temperature below absolute zero!

 ```python
 temp_1 = Temperature(celsius=37.0)
 temp_2 = Temperature(fahrenheit=98.6)